It has been a year, almost exactly, since Mary Espinoza, my grandmother, stepped down from her career in public service.

 “That first time, it was just family and a few friends that I had who went out walking precincts with me.”

-Home from college, I was dispatched to the public library where I scrolled through yards of microfilm to look up returns from Mountain View’s previous three election cycles.
+Home from college, I was dispatched to the public library where I scrolled through of microfilm to look up returns from Mountain View’s previous three election cycles.
 How many votes did Grandma need to win?
 How many doors did we need to knock on?
 How many lawn signs did we need to print?
 How many phone numbers did we need to dial?

 Relatively speaking, it was not a terribly sophisticated operation.